IRS Form 8606 Instructions

 Line 17

-Carry over the number from Line 11.
-If you did not complete Line 11 (nontaxable portion of your Roth conversions), then you would enter the number from Line 2 (total basis) plus the contributions you made for the tax year that were made before the conversion.
+If you did not complete Line 11, then enter the total basis amount from Line 2, plus the contributions you made for the tax year that were made before the conversion.

 part ii: conversions from traditional, sep, or simple iras to Roth IRAs

-Include all nonqualified Roth IRA distributions, including qualified first-time homebuyer distributions and qualified natural disaster distributions (see IRS Form 8915-D and IRS Form 8915-F instructions for more detail).
+Include all nonqualified Roth IRA distributions, including qualified first-time homebuyer distributions and qualified natural disaster distributions.

-But you will not include any of the following:
+But do not include any of the following:

 • Outstanding rollovers